 Rufus is a utility that helps format and create bootable USB flash drives, such as USB keys/pen drives, memory sticks, etc. It can be used for creating USB installation media from bootable ISOs (Windows, Linux, UEFI).
 In this guide, I will show you how to create a bootable USB using Rufus on Windows.
 Please see How to create Windows 11 Bootable USB drive with the Media Creation Tool, how to format a USB on macOS, and how to Create a Windows 10 or 11 bootable USB with UEFI support

-Note: Some UEFI systems don’t boot to an NTFS USB drives.
+Note: Some UEFI systems don’t boot to an NTFS USB drive.
 These UEFI systems will only boot to FAT32 USB thumb drives.
-Bearing this in mind, I create my bootable drives using FAT32 when installing UEFI Systems.
+Bearing this in mind, I will create my bootable drives using FAT32 when installing UEFI Systems.

 The utility used here is Rufus and there are several other utilities for creating a bootable USB drive from an ISO image.

-Note: For Windows Machines, I format with NTFS but or UEFI Systems, I format with FAT32.
-This can be done from the GUI, Command-line or by using Diskpart.
+Therefore, NTFS or exFAT must be used in this situation.
+This can be done from the GUI, command line or by using Diskpart.

 - Select the File System of your choice

 - Enter the name of the Volume Label as shown below etc

 - Device” section, use the drop-down menu and select the USB drive that you want to erase and use to create the installation media.

 - Under the “Boot selection” section, use the drop-down menu and select the Disk or ISO image option.